Comparing Cyber Warfare to Chess Strategies

 Arik Liberzon, led an elite cyber warfare group at the Israeli Defense Force’s computer service directorate.
 His group was responsible for penetration testing strategic asset networks and national mission-critical systems.
 Following a decade of mastering the penetration testing profession, Liberzon applied his mastership of ethical hacking in software and together with serial IT entrepreneur Arik Feingold, founded Pcysys in 2015.

-Liberzon holds a B.Sc in Aerospace Engineering from the Technion Institute of Technology, a Masters Degree in Finance from Ben-Gurion University and an MBA from Tel Aviv University.
+Liberzon holds a B.Sc in Aerospace Engineering from the Technion Institute of Technology, a Master’s degree in Finance from Ben-Gurion University and an MBA from Tel Aviv University.

 Subscribe to our newsletter